Penn Arts & Sciences Logo

 Graduate Dissertation Defense

-Immediately after the conversation, the committee will confer privately to decide whether or not to ask for specific revisions before final submission.
+Immediately after the private portion, the student will step out and the committee will confer to decide whether or not to ask for specific revisions before final submission.
 If revisions are deemed necessary, the committee chair will be responsible for evaluating the revisions and approving the dissertation in its final form.